Anointing of the Sick

 Confusion in the Faith

-Anointing of the sick is a wonderful gift from God to help move our souls, through grace, into obtaining the true contrition (true sorrow) we must have to accept God’s saving forgiving mercy for Eternal Life.
+Anointing of the sick is a wonderful gift from God to help move our souls, through grace, into obtaining the true contrition (true sorrow) for all of our sins we must have to accept God’s saving forgiving mercy for the gift of Eternal Life.

 “Extreme Unction [anointing of the sick] was not instituted primarily for the remission of grave offences; only Baptism and Penance [Confession] accomplish this directly.”